Walk to End HIV FAQs

 What is a team?

 Teams are made up of individuals from companies, civic organizations, schools, families and friends.
 Any group of people who want to help fight HIV/AIDS can form a team.
 Teams can range in size from two to more than 250.
-Teams that have 10 or more registered participants by October 11 will qualify for a team sign on the day of AIDS Walk Washington.
+Teams that have 10 or more registered participants by October 10 will qualify for a team sign which can be picked up the morning of the event.
 See our Start a Team

 page for tips on starting a team, recruiting team members and more.